-London is one of the world’s most popular cities because of stunning attractions: Incomparable theater, impressive art and architecture, trendy shops and fine dining, and woven into the fabric of everyday life are centuries of glorious history.
-A beautiful city that really shines at holiday time.
+London is one of the world’s most popular cities because of stunning attractions: Incomparable theater, art and architecture, trendy shops and fine dining, and woven into the fabric of everyday life are centuries of fascinating history.
+London is quite simply a beautiful city that really shines at holiday time.

 Flights to London